RKelln/5-directions/writing/ppf.md

 Video generation

+Notes:
-Note: Much to my disappointment the ability to generate interesting or realistic video is very limited by resolution and duration of the video.
+Much to my disappointment the ability to generate interesting or realistic video is very limited by resolution and duration of the video.
 Fortunately, many groups are working on this problem, in particular for video prediction as it has countless industry benefits for robotics, as it could help with action planning.

 For my own purposes I'm excited by the artistic possibilities of high resolution video of any subject but directed by a single author.
 Visual storytelling has been dramatically limited by the sheer amount of effort to produce it.
+Artistic practice may focus more on curation of machine generated output than the creation of that output directly.
+Many artists will move up a level of abstraction and become directors and curators.
+Remixing will be easier and more interesting than ever as generative models are shared and combined.

+The downside to this will be the ease of which to create deepfakes and other false information that looks like genuine video evidence.
+It has been a hard societal transition to acknowledge the malleability of moving images, despite the common use of special effects in entertainment.
+This will likely spur investment and research into the use of blockchain technologies to try to authenticate recordings of all kinds.
+This in turn may dramatically improve the ease of citations of authorship and ethical remixing of content.

 In the next 20 years we'll see a curious juxtaposition of singular authorship and mass collaboration.
 As our machine learning tools grow in power and accessibility, more people will be able to express themselves regardless of their technical skill or training.
 More people will enjoy and suffer from a glut of creative possibilities.
 Single, independent voices will be able to create content that matches the quality of current day multi-million dollar projects.